ml-evs/git-tutorial/README.md

 Each provider has its own advantages and disadvntages to consider but for our usage they are all broadly similar (and all allow unlimited private repos for free, often providing extra benefits for students
-\[4\]).
+\[5\]).
 One of the useful features of distributed VCS is that you can easily transfer your entire code history to a different provider, since you are constantly mirroring your own version of the project locally
-\[5\].
+\[6\].

 ### What is a commit?

 A commit (a.k.a. revision, changeset) is a set of file modifications grouped under the same user-provided descriptive comment and a randomly-generated hash, providing a snapshot in time of the entire repository.
-Here are some practical questions you might be asking about
+It’s important to note that commits stack on top of each other (in the sense of stack memory: last in, first out).

-commits:
+Here are some practical questions you might ask about commits:

   - How often should I commit?
       - The changes to code that you commit can be as fine or